Marburg: Early 20th century

 Franz von Papen, vice-chancellor of Germany in 1934, delivered an anti-Nazi speech at the University of Marburg on 17 June.

 During World War II, Marburg suffered much less compared to its neighbours Giessen, Siegen and Frankfurt.
 The city was not seen as a target of opportunity by the Allies and lacked any important industrial sites.
-Nonetheless, it was still bombed 13 times by the United States Army Air Forces during the bombing of Marburg.
+Nonetheless, it was still bombed 13 times, mainly by the United States Army Air Forces, during the bombing of Marburg.
 From 1942 to 1945, the entire city of Marburg was turned into a hospital, with schools and government buildings turned into wards to augment the existing hospitals.
 By the spring of 1945, there were over 20,000 patients – mostly wounded German soldiers.
 The most significant damage happened at the north side of the city and along the marshalling yards, but the inner city was largely spared, meaning that it survived the war largely intact.

 In May 1945, the Monuments men officer Walker Hancock set up the first so-called Central Collecting Point in the Marburg State Archives.
 But since the capacity of the archive building was not sufficient to store the many objects and since other collecting points, for example in Munich, had been set up in the American occupation zone in the meantime, the Marburg facility was closed after more than a year in favor of the Wiesbaden Collecting Point.
 With the relocation of the sarcophagus of Field Marshal and President Paul von Hindenburg (1847–1934) to the Elisabethkirche in August 1946 the project ended.
-Milton Mayer's 1955 book They Thought They Were Free, which attempted to gage how ordinary German citizens felt about Nazi Germany, used interviews of ten men from Marburg (which it called "Kronenberg") as its case study.
+Milton Mayer's 1955 book They Thought They Were Free, which attempted to gauge how ordinary German citizens felt about Nazi Germany, used interviews of ten men from Marburg (which it called "Kronenberg") as its case study.